 3. Lindell Fought a Cocaine Addiction & Says He Asked God to ‘Take Away My Desire’

 Lindell struggled with a cocaine addiction, even after he founded MyPillow in 2004.
 According to a Salvation Army profile, Lindell started using cocaine in 1982 and began using crack cocaine in the late 1990s.
-He continued struggling with addition through January 2009.
+He continued struggling with addiction through January 2009.

 He told the Salvation Army that in 2008, when he was living in Minneapolis, his drug dealers held an intervention for him.